 The interview will usually start off with very general and conversational questions like “tell us about yourself” or “why ehealth.”
 These questions serve as an ice-breaker and allows the interviewer to get to know you from you, not from your essays, or resume/CV, or references, or GPA.
 In fact, your interviewer may not even have read your application.

-Answering these questions well is important for two reasons.
+Even though this section is short, answering these questions well is important for two reasons.
 First, they leave your interviewer first impressions about you.
 Having a great first impression can work very favorably for you for the rest of your interview.
 Second, your response to something like “tell us about yourself” will set the stage for subsequent questions in this portion of the interview, because your interviewer’s next set of questions may very well just be a follow up to something you just mentioned in this response.
 By strategically mentioning only things that you want the interviewer to follow up on, it gives you control over (at least this section of) the interview.

 Strategy & Preparation